Article at a glance

 A closer look at the ingredient label for Bioactive Multi shows several other striking differences between the advanced microgel formula and traditional supplement pills.
 You won't find any artificial colors or flavors labeled with foreign names and numbers.
 Instead, the Bioactive Multi gets its sweet berry flavor and pink hue from sources you can recognize (and pronounce).
 Sweetened with low glycemic and sustainably harvested palmyra nectar and colored by berry fruit extract.
 The gel formula provides an effective way to deliver vitamins and minerals in the most bioavailable state using these additional ingredients, which undergo a rigorous screening process to determine that everything is 100% free of contaminants, including pesticides, herbicides, and heavy metals.
 While this step is often neglected by most supplement brands, it's the only way to ensure that the final product is both safe and effective.

 As multivitamin consumers, the goal is to find a product that safeguards our health by filling in our nutritional gaps.
 But with "dirty" "other ingredients" finding their way into standard supplements, we have to ask ourselves, is our supplement causing more harm than good to our health?
-Luckily, Bioactive Multi by Healthycell offers a multivitamin that is as pure as it is powerful, using high-quality ingredients that deliver an effective dose of essential vitamins and minerals.
+Luckily, Bioactive Multi by Healthycell, or the vegan version Vegan Essentials, offers a multivitamin that is as pure as it is powerful, using high-quality ingredients that deliver an effective dose of essential vitamins and minerals.
 It's time to shine the spotlight on the dangerous ingredients hiding in our supplements, for the sake of our health and our safety, and choose a healthier alternative.